 Women, Infants and Children (WIC)

 The purpose of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is to promote and maintain the health and well-being of nutritionally at-risk pregnant, breastfeeding, and postpartum women, infants, and children.

 Free and Reduced School Lunch

-Parents or guardians that wish to apply for free or reduced-price meal benefits must contact the school where your child attends to obtain the appropriate Federal Child Nutrition Program applications.
+Parents or guardians who wish to apply for free or reduced-price meal benefits must contact the school where their child attends to obtain the appropriate Federal Child Nutrition Program applications.

 Emergency Food Assistance

 TEFAP is a federal program that provides food commodities to distribution sites.
 Food pantries and prepared meal sites receive commodities and they are distributed with other foods.